-We have also found generators to be affected by salt spray.
+Generators can also be affected by salt spray.
 Since the generator requires air for operation and cooling, the generator compartment cannot be completely sealed from the elements.
 Therefore, whenever the recreational vehicle is exposed to salt spray, the generator should also be cleaned.